sumeet/rtracker/README.markdown

 # rtracker

-A simple Python BitTorrent tracker and web interface built with Werkzeug, Redis and CouchDB.
+A simple Python BitTorrent tracker and a REST web interface.